What’s Next for the Credit Cycle?

 Inflation

 The details: We are seeing a cooling labor market, which could contribute to softening wage growth.
-It is not a direct line toward the Fed’s 2.0% inflation target, but overall, inflation continues to decelerate, allowing the Fed to lower interest rates.
+If the unemployment rate moves higher as we expect, we expect inflation to resume its downward trend, allowing the Fed to lower interest rates.

 The US Dollar